Conformality of $1/N$ corrections in SYK-like models: SYK model with disorder

 Consequently, in the infrared limit\footnotemark{} $G_{[0]} \rightarrow \bar{G}_{[0]}$, the left hand side drops and one has

 where $\bar{G}_{[0]}$ stands for the infrared limit of $G_{[0]}$ and $\bar{\Sigma}_{[0]}$ stands for the infrared limit of $\Sigma_{[0]}$.
-In rest of the paper, any barred quantity would denote the infrared or large coupling limit of the corresponding unbarred quantity.
+In the rest of the paper, any barred quantity denotes the infrared or large coupling limit of the corresponding unbarred quantity.
 In position space, we have

-As a side comment, let us note that in the full paper, the bar over any quantity such as for instance here $\bar{G}_{[0]}$, denotes the large coupling limit of the corresponding quantity.